Futurians (comics): Publication history

 The characters first appeared in Marvel Graphic Novels #9 (ISBN 0939766817), and the story continued in a three-issue limited series from Lodestone Comics.
 The series was reprinted by Eternity Comics in 1987, along with the material from an unpublished fourth issue.
-In 1995, a black-and-white version of the fourth issue material (along with the short story "Less Filling") was published, as issue #0, by Cockrum's own Aardwolf Publishing.
+In 1995, a black-and-white version of the fourth issue material (along with the short story "Less Filling") was published, as issue #0, by Clifford Meth's Aardwolf Publishing.
 In an inside-front cover essay that appeared in Futurians #0, Dave Cockrum explained:

 A four-issue mini-series written and drawn by David Miller, with colors by Joe Rubenstein, focused on the character of Avatar and showed some of his history as he returned home to London and fought Morgan Le Fay.
 It was published in 2010 by David Miller Studios as Avatar of the Futurians, and collected as the trade paperback Dave Cockrum's Futurians: Avatar in 2011.